Military

 "Bronco"

-On Dec 24, while the main force of the division prepared to move out by sea, Air Force Military Airlift Command planes began transporting the 3rd Brigade's men and 2,000 tons of equipment to the northern province of Pleiku located in the Central Highlands of Vietnam in operation "Blue Light."
+The Broncos remained at Schofield Barracks for the next 2 years.
+Then, on 10 December 1965, the 25th Infantry Division received the order to deploy to Vietnam.
+On 24 December 1965, while the main force of the Division prepared to move out by sea, Air Force Military Airlift Command planes began transporting the 3rd Brigade's men and 2,000 tons of equipment to the northern province of Pleiku located in the Central Highlands of Vietnam in Operation Blue Light.
 Blue Light was, at that time, the largest movement of soldiers and equipment by military aircraft in history.

-Commanded then by COL Everette A. Stoutner, the 3rd Brigade established a foothold in the rugged terrain around Pleiku and created a blocking force against Vietcong personnel and supplies infiltrating South along the Ho Chi Minh trail and the Cambodian border.
+Commanded then by Colonel Everette A. Stoutner, the 3rd Brigade established a foothold in the rugged terrain around Pleiku and created a blocking force against Vietcong personnel and supplies infiltrating South along the Ho Chi Minh trail and the Cambodian border.
 Their primary mission was to destroy any possible crossing sites along the frontier and disrupt any attempts by the North Vietnamese Army to conduct major combat efforts in the Central Highlands.